biodiverse/spAbundance/README.md

 All model fitting functions allow for Poisson and negative binomial distributions for the abundance portion of the model.
-All GLM(M)s also allow for Gaussian models.
+All GLM(M)s also allow for Gaussian and zero-inflated Gaussian models.
+Note the two functions for fitting spatailly-varying coefficient models are only available for Gaussian and zero-inflated Gaussian models.

 ## Citing `spAbundance`

 Please cite `spAbundance` as:

-Doser, J. W. and Finley, A. O. (2023). spAbundance: Univariate and Multivariate Spatial Modeling of Species Abundance".
+Doser, J. W. and Finley, A. O. (2023). spAbundance: Univariate and Multivariate Spatial Modeling of Species Abundance.
 R package version 0.1.0. <https://github.com/doserjef/spAbundance>

 ## References